soopertramp/MySQL-Assignments/README.md

 </details>
 <br>

-### 23- write a query to print dep name and average salary of employees in that dep. :question:
+### 23- write a query to print dep name and average salary of employees in that dep :question:

 <details><summary>
 :arrow_forward: View Answer